Updated: January 2025 | Author: Dr. Khushbu Jain | Reviewed by: Dr. Anant Bagul (Orthopedic surgeon and stemcell specialist)

 Individuals with cerebral palsy need to consume calcium and vitamin D-rich foods.
 This is because many of them are diagnosed with a medical condition called osteopenia, which causes weak bones due to a lack of calcium.

-To improve cognitive functions like learning and memory in people with cerebral palsy who have learning difficulties, it is recommended to consume foods rich in Omega-3 fatty acids such as flaxseeds, fish oil, and almonds.
+To improve cognitive functions like learning and memory in people with cerebral palsy who have learning difficulties, it is recommended to consume foods rich in Omega-3 fatty acids, such as

 For those with cerebral palsy who spend most of their day in a wheelchair, digestion and blood flow can be slowed due to compression of the abdomen.